 There are in fact research studies that suggest ginseng offers health benefits.
 Much attention in research has been focused on the herb’s active constituents known as ginsenosides.

-Ginsenosides have been shown to protect against oxidative stress in the tissues and blood vessels.
-The compounds also may help improve blood circulation by raising the level of nitric oxide.
+Ginsenosides have been shown to support normal oxidation levels in the tissues and blood vessels.
+The compounds also may help support blood circulation by influencing nitric oxide.
 Nitric oxide (NO) is a gas in every one of your 37 trillion cells.
 NO helps blood vessels relax, which allows for improved blood flow into all parts of the body, including sex organs.

 One reason many people have Qi deficiency is because of wildly fluctuating blood sugar levels.
-Ginsenosides have been shown to support normal glucose metabolism.
-And having healthy blood sugar levels leads to a healthier immune system, which is another reason why ginseng is such a popular herb.
+Ginsenosides have been shown to support normal glucose metabolism (in individuals that already have a normal, healthy blood sugar level).

-Even in the US, for decades, ginseng’s most marketable benefit has been its role in supporting a healthy immune system.
+For decades, ginseng’s most marketable benefit has been its role in supporting the immune system.
 One research study says “ginseng has been well known as an immune modulator … [and] through numerous experiments, it was confirmed that ginseng extract enhanced phagocytic activity of macrophages.”

 What’s The Difference Between Asian and American Ginseng?